 In 2015, the Ministry of Labour (MOL) released a NEW Joint Health and Safety Committee Certification Training Program Standard which took effect on March 1, 2016.
 Visit the Joint Health and Safety Committee, Certification Training Overview page for more information.

-This 3-day Part One course is based on the NEW Certification Training Program Standard.
+This 3-day Part One course is based on the NEW Certification Training Program Standard and is perfect for JHSC members within the Agriculture industry.
 Participants will receive interactive, instructor-led classroom training that encourages learning and networking.
 Industry-specific examples, videos and case studies make learning even more relevant.

 Participants should have a solid understanding of English as they will be required to complete an in-class, written MOL certification evaluation.